Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 QA doesn't deliver and thus is the first item to be spared individually, by the customer, by a team, or by a department.

-Perhaps this passes or is nominated to the ten most disastrous bugs (at least of the department).
+Perhaps this passes or with less luck may be nominated to the ten most disastrous bugs (at least of the department).
+Opportunistic quality issues co-exist unnoticeably for decades (as unfunctional 125% or 150% scaling in many mobile apps).

 ###  Formality vs. Informality